j2store/userguide/seblod.md

 ### Add Custom Field
 1. In the backend, go to Components -> Seblod.

 2.Click on the icon "Forms & Content Type".
-Click on the
+Click on the admin menu link "Construction" then "Forms & Content Types".

 3. In the "Form & Content Type Manager", you should click on the item "Article".